 Plaintiff went in to have her pregnancy terminated.
 Let’s face it objectively.
-Statistically speaking, someone on the jury is likely to be set against her from the opening bell.
+Statistically, someone on the jury will likely be set against her from the opening bell.

-Of course, the same juror that takes exception to the woman terminating her pregnancy will not hug the doctor who is performing the procedure.
+Of course, the same juror who takes exception to the woman terminating her pregnancy will not hug the doctor performing the procedure.

 The “known risk” defense pretty much drives me nuts.
 I’m not saying the doctor should not mention this in defending the case.
-But it is always presented like it is a conversation ender.
+But it is always presented like it is a conversation-ender.
 It is not.
 The question is whether that known risk would have happened in the absence of negligence in this particular case.
-Jurors generally get this but occasionally pretend that they don’t if they want to get the result that they want.
+Jurors generally get this but occasionally pretend they don’t if they want to get the desired result.
 (Why?
 Because they are human beings.
 We all do this when making decisions in our day-to-day lives sometimes.)

 Obviously, the physician had one more weapon here, arguing there was no perforation in the first place.
 In fact, they put on a pathologist expert witness to reject the “spontaneous sealing of a perforation” theory.

 I root for plaintiffs sometimes by reflex.
-But, gun to my head, I would have sided with the defendant in this case based solely on the facts in the jury report that I read on this case.
+But, gun to my head, I would have sided with the defendant in this case based solely on the facts in the jury report I read.